DCGM/pero-ocr/README.md

 ```
 python user_scripts/parse_folder.py -c PATH_TO_config_file_for_OCR_ENGINE.ini -i path_to_image_directory --output-xml-path PATH_TO_OUTPUT_DIRECTORY
 ```

 ## Available models
 General layout analysis (printed and handwritten) with european printed OCR specialized to czech newspapers can be [downloaded here](https://www.fit.vut.cz/~ihradis/pero/pero_eu_cz_print_newspapers_2020-10-09.tar.gz).
-These models are compatible with the develop branch.
+The OCR engine is suitable for most european printed documents.
+It is specialized for low-quality czech newspapers digitized from microfilms, but it provides very good results for almast all types of printed documents in most languages.
+If you are interested in processing printed fraktur fonts, handwritten documents or medieval manuscripts, feel free to contact the authors.
+The newest OCR engines are available at [pero-ocr.fit.vutbr.cz](https://pero-ocr.fit.vutbr.cz).
+OCR engines are available also through API runing at [pero-ocr.fit.vutbr.cz/api](https://pero-ocr.fit.vutbr.cz/api), [github repository](https://github.com/DCGM/pero-ocr-api).

 ## Using the python package
-The package provides two main classes: (1) PageLayout which represents page content, can be exported to PAGE XML, ALTO XML, text and rendered (and also loded from PAGE XML), (2) PageParser which can load OCR engine from a configuration file and process images.
+The package provides two main classes:

+1. PageLayout which represents page content, can be exported to PAGE XML, ALTO XML, text and rendered (and also loded from PAGE XML),
+2. PageParser which can load OCR engine from a configuration file and process images.

 A basic example how to load an OCR engine, process an image, export results and render the layou follows:
 ```
 import os
 import configparser